elansparsons/simon-parsons/README.md

 A way to get to know me, for both friends and teammates.

 # The basics
 Central Florida -> Pittsburgh, PA -> Philadelphia, PA.
+Graduated from the University of Florida twice (B.S.
+Ecology, M.A.
+Latin American Studies).
 Now a data engineering type, but used to be a field botanist/ecologist.
 Pronouns they/them.
 Sometimes I'm known as the data dragon. 🐉

 # My core tenets
 **We should do our best to treat everyone well.** This of course takes into account each person's definition of what treating them 'well' is -- be considerate, be thoughtful, be sensitive.